kaaproject/kaa/doc/Glossary/index.md

 A particular implementation of the Kaa framework and it consists of a Kaa cluster and endpoints.
 A Kaa cluster represents a number of interconnected Kaa servers.
 An endpoint is an abstraction which represents a separate managed entity within a Kaa deployment.
 Practically speaking, an endpoint is a specific Kaa client registered (or waiting to be registered) within a Kaa deployment.
 For example, a news application installed on your mobile phone, the same news application installed on your tablet, and the same news application on your WiFi-enabled fridge would be considered three different endpoints in Kaa.
 Refer to Design reference main page for more information.

+## Kaa Node

+A part of Kaa Cluster that contains Control, Operations, and Bootstrap services.
+Every service in Node can be enabled or disabled.

 <div id="l"/>

 ## Load balancing strategy

-A particular way of re-balancing workload between the Operations servers within a Kaa cluster to achieve more or less equal load for each server.
+A particular way of re-balancing workload between nodes with enabled Operations service within a Kaa cluster to achieve more or less equal load for each node.
 Kaa implements a number of load balancing strategies and automatically uses them at run time.

 ## Log appender

-A service utility which resides on the Operations server.
+A service utility which resides in the Operations service.
 This utility is responsible for writing logs (received by the Operations server from endpoints) to a single specific storage, as defined by the log appender's type.
-Each Kaa application may use only one log appender at a time.
+Each Kaa application may use multiple log appenders at a time.
 A Kaa developer is able to add, update and delete log appenders using Admin UI or REST API.
 Kaa provides several default implementations of log appenders.
 It is also possible to create custom log appenders.
 Refer to Log appenders for more information.

 ## Log schema